imjihuan/fuego/docs/rst_src/Adding_a_new_test.rst

 	}

-Description of base test functions
+Description of test functions
 =========================================

-The base test functions (test_build, test_deploy, test_run, and
+The test functions (test_build, test_deploy, test_run, and
 test_processing) are fairly simple.
 Each one contains a few statements to accomplish that phase of the test execution.